Is Cape Town Safe for American Tourists?

 - Get Your Guide: my favorite resource for finding tours and activities in Cape Town and elsewhere.

-- Viator: another great option for finding fun things to do, skip-the-line tickets, and fabulous tours in Cape Town.
+- Viator: another excellent option for finding fun things to do, skip-the-line tickets, and fabulous tours in Cape Town.

 DO YOU NEED TRAVEL INSURANCE?

-I think most people have questions about where to go for medical care in an emergency.
-First, I should note that if you’re on spring break, chances are slim that you’ll be needing emergency care.
+Most people have questions about where to go for medical care in an emergency.
+First, I should note that if you’re on spring break, chances are slim that you’ll need emergency care.

 Still, better safe than sorry!
 The good news is that some of the most beautiful cities in South Africa—like Capetown and Durban —also happen to be home to some of the best hospitals and clinics in South Africa.

-I can’t say this enough but please get insurance when traveling to South Africa!
-Even if you are only going on a short trip, you should always travel with insurance.
+I can’t say this enough, but please get insurance when traveling to South Africa!
+Even if you only go on a short trip, you should always travel with insurance.

 Make sure to get your insurance before you head off on an adventure!
 I highly recommend Travelex Insurance.